 This particular resort is ideal for those who enjoy beach time and swimming too, as the average sea temperature is a delightful 21°C during August, and only falls to around 15°C during February, which although a little too chilly for swimming, is ideal for diving or sailing.

 The Algarve is known to be a windy region, thanks to the breeze blowing in off the Atlantic, which can make the temperature feel fresher than it actually is – it's for this reason that it is very important to remember sun safety when holidaying in this region.
-The breeze also makes the area also very popular for water-sports enthusiasts and sailors however, especially a little out towards the open water.
+The breeze also makes the area also very popular for water-sports enthusiasts and sailors, however, especially a little out towards the open water.

-We know that June to September is peak holiday season in this part of the world, however July and August see the highest temperatures.
-Lagos experiences an average high temperature of around 28°C during its hottest month of July, and evening lows only fall to around 20°C, which makes for ideal conditions when it comes to heading out for dinner, or simply walking around, perhaps checking out the beautiful sunsets this region is known for.
+We know that June to September is peak holiday season in this part of the world, however, July and August see the highest temperatures.
+Lagos experiences an average high temperature of around 28°C during its hottest month of July, and evening lows only fall to around 20°C, which makes for ideal conditions when it comes to heading out for dinner, or simply walking around, perhaps checking out the beautiful sunset this region is known for.

-Rain does tend to increase as winter sets in, however these downpours are unlikely to be too prolonged.
-Faro, the main city in the region, experiences around 10mm as an average rainfall level during August, however this increases to around 100mm during the wettest month of the year in November.
+Rain does tend to increase as winter sets in, however, these downpours are unlikely to be too prolonged.
+Faro, the main city in the region, experiences around 10mm as an average rainfall level during August, however, this increases to around 100mm during the wettest month of the year in November.
 Despite this fact, even the wettest month only affects around 9 days of the month on average, to some degree.

 This glittering part of Portugal is hugely popular for a very good reason, namely the weather, but also because of the fantastic beaches, wonderful golf courses, shopping, spas, gastronomy, night-life, water-sports, and family resorts which line the coast.

 Idyllic Lagos, Algarve Portugal.